mpv-player/mpv/DOCS/man/vf.rst

         Set the rotation the video is assumed to be encoded with in degrees.
         The special value ``-1`` uses the input format.

+    ``<dw>``, ``<dh>``
+        Set the display size.
+Note that setting the display size such that the video is scaled in both directions instead of just changing the aspect ratio is an implementation detail, and might change later.

 ``noformat[=fmt]``
     Restricts the color space for the next filter without doing any conversion.